 What is the Purpose of the CCPA?

 The CCPA allows consumers to find out what personal information of theirs has been collected, to request that businesses delete their data, and to opt out of having their information sold.
-The CCPA requires affected companies to create processes to comply with and facilitate consumer data requests, to update their privacy policies, and to ensure that their vendors are in compliance.
+The CCPA requires affected companies to create processes to comply with and facilitate consumer data requests, to update their privacy policies, and to assure that their vendors comply as well.

 Who Does the CCPA Apply to?

 The CCPA applies to companies that collect or process information on California residents, and meet one of the following criteria: annual revenues exceed $25M, derives 50% of revenue from selling consumer data, and buy/sell/share the personal information of 50,000 or more consumers/households/devices per year.

 What are the Requirements of the CCPA?